Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 * Vomit ***
 	- Whether the individual vomited after the injury
-	- Default strategy: Step 1
+	- Default strategy: Strategy 1

 	* VomitStart
 		-When did the vomiting start